Math functions¶

 Checking signs, comparing to 0¶

-, since these are raw numeric types.
+Quantity cannot be compared to 0 or 0.0, since these are raw numeric types.
 However, any

-, which is a built-in constant of the library.
+Quantity can be compared to ZERO, which is a built-in constant of the library.
 See our

-discussion for more background.
+Zero discussion for more background.

-types.
+Adapts std::abs to Quantity types.
 Covers both

 integral and floating

-point overloads of std::abs
+point overloads of std::abs.

 Signature:

-Adapts std::copysign
+Adapts std::copysign to

-Quantity
+Quantity types.

 Signatures: